 Montpelier, VT 05602

-Degrees offered: MFA in Writing
+Degrees offered: MFA

-Type of program: Low-residency
+Type of program: low-residency

-Length of program: 2 years
+Length of program: 4 semesters

-Total credits required: 64
+Total credits required: 60

-Scholarships available: yes
+Scholarships available: yes (see website)

 Publishing/editing courses: no

-Literary magazine: Yes, Hunger Mountain
+Literary magazine: Hunger Mountain